| || |

 DO I NEED TO RE-REGISTER?

-You must re-register to vote if you have permanently moved to a different address, changed your name, or if you wish to change your political party affilitation.
+You must re-register to vote if you have moved, changed your name, or if you wish to change your political party affiliation.
 The deadline to re-register is 15 days before the next election.
+If you have not returned a vote-by-mail for two (2) consecutive Statewide General Elections, your name will be deleted from the vote-by-mail voter list and you will need to re-register.

 PERMANENT VOTE-BY-MAIL VOTER STATUS

-Under State law, a voter may apply for a permanent vote-by-mail voter status.
+Under State law a voter may apply for a permanent vote-by-mail status.
 As a permanent vote by mail voter, you will no longer have to apply for future elections.
-A ballot will automatically be mailed to you for each election in which you are eleigible to vote.
+A ballot will automatically be mailed to you for each election in which you are eligible to vote.
+You can complete the ballot at home and returned it by mail.

 If you would like to register for permanent Vote-By-Mail, click here to register to vote-by-mail.